aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 - A validator leader is selected by a deterministic formula based on the validator reputation determined by validator's performance (including whether the validator has voted in the past or not) and stake. **This leader selection is not done by voting.**
 - The selected leader sends a proposal containing the collected quorum votes of the previous proposal and the leader's proposed order of transactions for the new block.
 - All the validators from the validator set will vote on the leader's proposal for the new block.
-Once consensus is reached the block can be finalized.
-Hence the actual list of votes to achieve consensus is a subset of all the validators in the validator set.
+Once consensus is reached, the block can be finalized.
+Hence, the actual list of votes to achieve consensus is a subset of all the validators in the validator set.
 This leader validator is rewarded. **Rewards are given only to the leader validators, not to the voter validators.**
 - The above flow repeats with the selection of another validator leader and repeating the steps for the next new block.
 Rewards are given at the end of the epoch.

 ## Validator state and stake state